Topological K-theory of quasi-BPS categories of symmetric quivers with potential

 We first show that $S^d_\delta(Q)=S^d_\delta(Q^\sharp)$.
 For a cocharacter $\lambda$ of $T(d)$, let $n_\lambda$ and $n^\sharp_\lambda$ be the integers \eqref{nlambdadef} for $Q$ and $Q^\sharp$, respectively.
 Let $\varepsilon_{\lambda, \delta}$ and $\varepsilon_{\lambda, \delta}^\sharp$ be the integers \eqref{varepsilondeltalambda} for $Q$ and $Q^\sharp$, respectively.
 Then

 Therefore $\varepsilon_{\lambda, \delta}=\varepsilon_{\lambda, \delta}^\sharp$, so indeed $S^d_\delta(Q)=S^d_\delta(Q^\sharp)=:S^d_\delta$.

 It suffices to check that \eqref{isopidstar} induces isomorphisms: for any $A\in S^d_\delta$.
-The isomorphism \eqref{isopidstar} is obtained by applying the functor $\varphi_{\mathrm{Tr}\,W}$ to the isomorphism \eqref{isopidstar} for $W=0$, that is, from the isomorphism \eqref{isopprop699}.
+The isomorphism \eqref{isopidstar} is obtained by applying the functor $\varphi_{\mathrm{Tr}\,W}$ to the isomorphism \eqref{isopprop699}.
 Therefore it suffices to check \eqref{BPSssheaves} when $W=0$, so we assume that $W=0$ in the rest of the proof.
 Suppose that $A$ has a corresponding partition $(d_i)_{i=1}^k$ of $d$.
 Let $X_A$ be the image of the addition map $\oplus\colon \times_{i=1}^k X(d_i)\to X(d)$.
 By (\ref{isopprop699}), there is an isomorphism:

 There are either no summands of support $X_A$ on both sides, case in which both $u_*\mathcal{BPS}_A$ and $\mathcal{BPS}^\sharp_A$ are zero, or there are unique summands of support $X_A$ on both sides, namely $u_*\mathcal{BPS}_A$ and $\mathcal{BPS}^\sharp_A$, and thus \eqref{BPSssheaves} follows. \end{proof}